- Mr Peter Black

 Master of Laws (Columbia University), Bachelor of Laws, Honours Class 1 (University of Queensland)

-Peter is a Senior Lecturer in the Law School, teaching and researching in internet law, media law and Australian Constitutional law.
-He also has a national profile for his advocacy for the LGBTI community.
+Peter is the Associate Dean, Learning and Teaching for the Faculty of Law.
+He is a Senior Lecturer in the Law School, teaching and researching in media law and Australian constitutional law.
+He also has a national profile for his advocacy for LGBTI communities.

 Peter studied Arts, with a major in Media Studies, and Law at the University of Queensland, graduating from Law as a University Medallist.
 After working as an Associate for Justice Davies of the Court of Appeal of the Supreme Court of Queensland, he worked at the University of Carlos III, Madrid, teaching and coaching a moot team for the Willem C. Vis International Commercial Arbitration Moot.